FGM-SDU/Pipeline-bulk-RNA-seq_ucloud/README.md

 - **Notes:**
   - Match the job CPUs to the amounts requested in the script.
+  - Make sure the scripts have executing permission.
+If not run: `chmod 700 script.sh`
   - If you modify the memory parameter in the script, specify 5-10% less than the memory available in the terminal run.
   - Although it is not necessary to enable **tmux**, it is a good